From the Italian Alps to Puglia

 Arrive in Ravello in the afternoon, and enjoy dinner at a local restaurant in the evening.

 In the morning, explore Ravello with an orientation walking tour.
 Visit Villa Rufolo, whose 13th century origins are evident in its Arab-Norman tower and Moorish cloisters, and whose terraces look out over the Bay of Salerno.
 Villa Rufolo’s gardens overflow with terraces of orange, red and pink blossoms, shaded by palm trees so typical of Mediterranean gardens, and the villa’s architecture inspired the stage design for Wagner’s opera Parsifal.
 After the conclusion of the walking tour the remainder of the afternoon is at leisure to explore the town at your own pace.

-In the evening, attend a performance by the Ravello Concert Society of sonatas by Rachmaninov and Chopin in the Annunziata Historic Building, constructed in 1281.
+In the evening, attend a performance by the Ravello Concert Society in the Annunziata Historic Building, constructed in 1281.
 Martina Biondi will be performing three ’cello suites by J.S.
 Bach.

 Tue 25 Sep / Ravello